 Output: A Complete Learning Blog

-9. How to use Backspace in your content?
+9. How to use Backspace for your content?

 # echo -e “LinuxTeck- \bA \bComplete \bLearning \bBlog”